“Your Fly Is Open…”: Misplaced Priorities

 In an act of old-fashioned chivalry, a tall, sophisticated looking man tenderly draped his arm around the shoulders of his attractive companion, gently moving her closer to him.
 His comforting smile exuded confidence.
 Her upward glance signaled approval, as though she, herself, had encouraged him.

-They walked deliberately, amid a swarm of busy shoppers rushing to buy supplies before the storm, too consumed with Mother Nature, perhaps, to see it.
+They walked deliberately, amid a swarm of busy shoppers rushing to buy supplies before the pending late winter storm, too consumed with Mother Nature, perhaps, to see it.
 But I saw it, the wonderful and rare public display of affection, love in a parking lot.

 People are hurrying and scurrying, so focused on where they’re going or where they’ve been, that they often miss where they are.
 Not me.
-I’m always looking!
-Life is full of wonderful moments, if we avail ourselves of the opportunity to see them.
+I’m always looking.
+Life is full of wonderful moments, if we seize the opportunity to see them.
 Too often, in our haste, we miss the ‘theatre’ around us.

 As for the ‘lovers’, I was not surprised to learn they were married 45 years.
 And this one moment of him protecting her from the icy wind by drawing her closer to his warmth, affirmed to me their mutual and enduring love.